Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/tiktok-cohort.md

 description: Use Amplitude's TikTok Ads integration to send audiences to TikTok Ads to create more peronalized campaigns.
 ---

-!!!alpha "This feature is in alpha release"
+!!!Beta "This feature is in Beta release"

-    This feature is in Alpha and is in active development.
+    This feature is in Closed Beta and is in active development.
 Contact <integrations@amplitude.com> if you are interested in using this integration.

 [TikTok](https://www.tiktok.com/) is the world's leading destination for short-form mobile videos.
 Their mission is to capture and present the world's creativity, knowledge, and moments that matter in everyday life.